hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide.md

 5. Tag your blog post

 You can tag your post to tie it to one of the HPE DEV "Platform" pages on the HPE DEV portal.
-You can also tag your article with popular keywords (1 to 4 keywords) that reflect your topic relevancy.
 Use tags as one way to optimize your blog post for results from search engines such as Google search engine.
+You do so by tagging your article with popular keywords (1 to 4 keywords) that reflect your topic relevancy.
+Visit the site here to look for existing tags in our HPE DEV site: https://hpe-dev-portal.netlify.app/tags/

 >Note: For more information on how to use tags refer to section "***Tips and Tricks using the CMS Editor***" at the end of this document.